czhong720/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-## 👋 Welcome to the Academic Template !
-Haha !
+## 👋 Welcome to the Academic Template

 The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.